joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 one of the trickiest concepts to define rigorously since it seems that a rigorous definition of consciousness practically requires a theory of consciousness itself.
-To make matters worse, in these kinds of discussions it oftentimes gets mingled with related ideas of self-awareness and intelligence.
-But in this post I am interested only in consciousness as a sort of perception
---- an awareness of being, or, more loosely, "what it feels like to be something."
+To make matters worse, in these kinds of discussions it oftentimes gets mingled with related ideas of self-awareness, intelligence, and executive function.
+But in this post I am interested only in consciousness as a sort of perception --- an awareness of being, or, more loosely, "what it feels like to be something."

-This aspect of consciousness is sometimes called "qualia." [^1] The classic argument that qualia exists is due to Frank Jackson in the article "What Mary Didn't Know."
-I encourage you to read the original article (and the Wikipedia article), but in brief, the argument proposes a thought experiment: Suppose there is a scientist named Mary.
-Through extensive study, she has learned all there is to know about the physics of color, the physiology of the eye, and the neurology of the brain.
-Given some stimulus like looking at a red rose, she knows exactly how the light impacts the eye, how the image forms on the retina, how this produces a signal along the optical nerve, and how the brain processes this signal.
-However, Mary has lived her entire life within a black and white room and has never perceived color herself.
-One day, she leaves the room and looks at a red rose.
-Does she learn anything new from this experience?
-If she does, we are forced to conclude that qualia exists --- that an experience is distinct from perfect knowledge of how the brain reacts to the stimuli that produced that experience.
+This aspect of consciousness is sometimes called "qualia." [[^1]]  I won't rehearse the classic arguments for the existence of qualia since, like Descartes, I regard my own qualia as an empirical fact --- indeed, perhaps the only empirical fact that I can know for certain. [[^6]]  Of course given any position in philosophy you can find *some* philosopher who has made the case for it, and Daniel Dennett has made the case that [qualia does not exist][6].
+But I will leave it to you to reflect upon your own existence and ask if you do believe yourself to be conscious.
+If so, we can proceed from there.
+If you do not believe yourself to be conscious, then the rest of this argument doesn't matter anyway since, well, you're not conscious.

-But if we accept that qualia exists (which, after all, seems intuitively sensible), we are burdened with the apparently impossible task of explaining how consciousness is generated by physical processes.
+So if we accept that qualia exists (which, after all, seems intuitively sensible), we are burdened with the apparently impossible task of explaining how consciousness is generated by physical processes.
+This is, in Chalmers's words, the "hard problem of consciousness."

 #### Consciousness is observer independent

-It's worth pausing here and noting one useful property of consciousness: consciousness is independent of external observers.
+It's worth pausing here and noting one property of consciousness that will be of use to us later: consciousness is independent of external observers.
 By this I mean that my consciousness does not depend on other observers perceiving me to be conscious.
 Even if everyone else in the universe should deny that I am conscious --- or if those other observers did not exist at all --- this would have no bearing on my own consciousness.
-If, in a terrible apocalypse all life on Earth should die, except by some strange fortune my own, my consciousness would not suddenly disappear.
+If, in a terrible catastrophe all life on Earth should perish, except by some strange fortune my own, my consciousness would not suddenly dissipate.

 ### What is computation?

-Next we need a working definition of computation.
-Fortunately this is an idea that is much less fuzzy than consciousness.
+We also need a working definition of computation.
+Fortunately here we are on much firmer ground than we are when trying to define consciousness.
 Computation, in the broadest sense, is the manipulation of symbols according to an algorithm.
-The largest and most important category of computation are those algorithms which can, in principle, be executed on a Turing machine.
-As far as we know, every algorithm that can be run on a physical computer can also be run on a Turing machine (and the statement that this is necessarily true is known as the Church-Turing Thesis).  [^2]
+The largest and most important category of computation is the set of algorithms which can, in principle, be executed on a Turing machine.
+As far as we know, every algorithm that can be run on a physical computer can also be run on a Turing machine. [[^2]]

 #### What is a computer?

-This then brings us to the companion question of what exactly constitutes a computer.
-Now, a Turing machine is a purely mathematical abstraction, like a circle or a logarithm.
+There is then the companion question of what exactly constitutes a computer.
+Now, a Turing machine is a purely mathematical abstraction, like a circle or a fractal.
 We can manifast things in the real world which can be well modeled by a circle, but the abstract idea of a circle is distinct from a drawing of a circle.

 Likewise we can build an object in the real world which can model the behavior of the abstract Turing machine.
-And, more practically, we can build devices whose behavior, while not identical to that of a Turing machine, can compute the same things as some Turing machine.
+And, more practically, we can build devices whose behavior, while not identical to that of a Turing machine, can compute the same things.
 We call such devices computers.

+It's important to understand exactly what the physical computer is.
+It is a device which has physical states, and whose physical states map onto the states of a Turing machine.
+The Turing machine is a mathematical abstraction, whereas the computer is a mapping of physical states onto that mathematical abstraction.
+We can, for example, make a correspondance between the voltage levels in a CPU register with the state of the Turing machine;
+likewise we can make a correspondance between the magnetic moments on the hard drive with the states of the Turing machine's ticker tape.

-How accurate does such a device have to be to be considered a computer?
-After all, any physical manifestation of a Turing machine will be an approximation of the abstract concept, just as any drawing of a circle won't be exactly circular.
-Sometimes the computer will make a mistake --- a cosmic ray will fly through and flip a bit for example. [^3]  If we decide that a machine is not a computer simply because it ever makes *any* errors, we will have to conclude that there are no computers at all in the real world.
+#### How accurate does a computer need to be?

+We generally expect computers to be deterministic.
+If we run the same program twice, the computer should generate the same results. [[^9]]  But achieving complete determinism is impossible.
+Sometimes, very rarely, the computer will make a mistake --- a cosmic ray, for example, will fly through and flip a bit somewhere.  [[^3]]  If we decide that a machine is not a computer simply because it ever makes *any* errors, we will have to conclude that there are no computers at all in the real world.
 And if computers don't exist, then consciousness cannot be computation.

-But this is far too strict a requirement.
-A more reasonable definition of a computer is that it is a machine which produces outputs which correspond to those of an ideal Turing machine's given the same inputs. [^4]  If it makes a mistake somewhere and breaks that correspondance, then it stops being a computer for the time being, or at least a computer corresponding to that particular Turing machine.
+But it's not necessary to impose such a strict requirement.
+We don't need to ask that the computer *never* make a mistake.
+We only need to require that the computer not make a mistake when we run our program.
+If, during the program's execution, every abstract state of the ideal Turing machine can be mapped on to a physical state of the system, we can say that the system is computing the algorithm.
+If it makes a mistake somewhere and breaks that correspondance, then it stops being a computer for the time being, or at least a computer corresponding to that particular Turing machine.

-This is a useful definition because it abstracts away the internal physical workings of the computer.
-The computer can use transistors or vacuum tubes or something else entirely, and we can just focus on what the abstract Turing machine is doing.
-As long as the states and outputs correspond to what you would get with a Turing machine (no matter what physical mechanism is producing those states and outputs), we can fairly call the device a computer.
+This definition of a computer as a mapping between the physical states of a system and the abstract states of a Turing machine is powerful because it abstracts away the internal physical workings of the computer.
+The computer can use transistors or vacuum tubes or something else entirely, and we can just focus just on what the abstract Turing machine is doing.
+As long as the states and outputs correspond to what you would get with a Turing machine, no matter what physical mechanism is producing those states and outputs, we can fairly call the device a computer.
+Computer scientists don't need to know anything about Kirchhoff's laws to determine whether $$P = NP$$.

 ## Consciousness in a field of rocks

 Since computation is independent of the physical mechanism it uses to transform its states and produce outputs, we can imagine (impractical) computers that are made out of things other than electronics.
-We can create mechanical computers out of [balls falling down a pegboard][4].
-A wonderful cartoon from [XKCD][5] imagined a limit of this principle.
-The cartoon imagines an individual who finds himself in a vast desert filled with rocks.  to allay his boedom, he manipulates the rocks to produce a computer and simulate the entire universe, instant by instant.
+We can create mechanical computers out of [Legos][7] or [balls tumbling down a pegboard][4].
+A wonderful cartoon from [XKCD][5] imagined an individual who finds himself in a vast desert filled with rocks.
+To allay his boredom, he manipulates the rocks on the desert to produce a computer and in so doing, simulates the entire universe, instant by instant.

-Now, if consciousness were a consequence of pure computation, it would be possible to write a very clever computer program (let's call it `consciousness.py`) that, when executed on a big enough computer, produces a conscious being.
-But computation is indepednent from the physical substrate that the computation is performed on.
-So if a powerful supercomputer can produce consciousness by running `consciousness.py`, we should also be able to produce a conscious being by running the same `consciousness.py` program by manipulating rocks in a desert.
+Now, if consciousness were a consequence of pure computation, it would be possible to write a clever computer program (let's call it `consciousness.py`) that, when executed on a big enough computer, produces a conscious being.
+But computation is independent from the physical substrate that the computation is performed on.
+So if a powerful supercomputer can produce consciousness by running `consciousness.py`, we should also be able to produce a conscious being by running the same `consciousness.py` program by running it with enough Legos or by manipulating enough rocks in a desert.

 ## Does iron become conscious when it's hot?

 Now it already seems implausible to me that a vast desert of rocks being manipulated into various patterns is conscious.
-Nevertheless this argument doesn't convince everybody.
-Some believe that while it might be hard to imagine what it means for this vast desert of rocks to be conscious, there are lots of unintuitive things in this world.
-We shouldn't let our prejudices as to what substrate consciousness *should* exist in prevent us from accepting that it could very well exist in a substrate which is unfamiliar to us. [^5]
+What exactly is conscious here?
+What happens if I accidentally kick a rock to the side --- have I killed whatever ghostly being inhabits these rocks?
+Nevertheless, simply asserting its implausibility is not the most compelling argument.
+Sure, it is hard to imagine what it means for this vast desert of rocks to be conscious, but there are lots of unintuitive things in this world.
+We shouldn't let our prejudices as to what substrate consciousness *should* exist in prevent us from accepting that it could very well exist in a substrate which is unfamiliar to us. [[^5]]

-But let's now follow where this argument takes us.
+But let's follow where this argument takes us.
 Rather than manipulating rocks in a desert, let's imagine a bar of iron heated past the Curie temperature.
 Each atom in the bar has a magnetic moment which points either up or down.
 For simplicity, let's assume that the bar is very hot and that the magnetic moment of each atom is randomly flipping between up and down.
 Moreover we have the means to observe whether the magnetic moment of every atom in the bar is up or down at any given time.

 I want to determine if this bar of iron is consciousness, so I examine its atoms to see if it is running `consciousness.py`.
-I designate the first $N$ atoms to be input bits, another $N$ atoms to be internal states of the Turing machine, and then another $N$ atoms to be outputs.
+I designate the first $$N$$ atoms to be input bits, another $$N$$ atoms to be internal states of the Turing machine, and then another $$N$$ atoms to be outputs.
 Then I look at the magnetic moments of those atoms sampled at different time steps and see if they correspond to the inputs, outputs, and intermediate states of `consciousness.py` by designating a moment pointing "up" as a 1 and a moment pointing "down" as a 0.
 Naturally, there is no correspondance so I conclude